drayburn/learning-git/README.md

 # LGIT
-# THis software is a learning process for me.
+# This software is a learning process for me.